-This cash-only spot makes some of our favorite food in Chinatown.
-Including some incredibly meaty soup dumplings that come with a combo of crab and pork.
-But more than just the dumplings, we love the rice cakes with shredded pork and cabbage, as well as the hot and spicy wontons that come with peanut sauce, sesame seeds, and chili oil on top.
-The space isn’t huge, so we wouldn’t recommend bringing more than four people here with you - but it’s great for a few out-of-towners if you’re playing host.
+This cash-only Shanghainese restaurant on Bayard Street in Manhattan's Chinatown makes some of our favorite food in the neighborhood.
+Including their incredibly meaty soup dumplings filled with a combo of crab and pork.
+We also love to order the extra-crispy scallion pancake, as well as the spicy wontons that come with peanut sauce, sesame seeds, and chili oil on top (which give you a hot and cool sensation simultaneously).
+Deluxe Green Bo's space isn’t huge, so we wouldn’t recommend bringing more than a couple people here with you.
+Otherwise, we'd recommend coming as often as you can.

 Where we've featured it